Green infrastructure: Environmental Justice Impacts

+The impacts of green gentrification upon local communities can ultimately contradict the positives brought by sustainable and green infrastructure initially.
+Green infrastructure like increased green spaces or walkability in cities can potentially improve the well-being of individuals living within the communities, but more often at the expense of dispelling homeless populations or those with decreased housing accessibility living in the future project areas for urban improvement.
+In order to combat the negative effects of gentrification occurring as a byproduct of haphazard implementation of green infrastructure, different "critical barriers" that act as components prohibiting affordable housing must be addressed.
+Five major barriers that need to be addressed in future policies and legislation for communities are, "green retrofit-related; land market-related; incentive-related; housing market-related and infrastructural-related barriers."

+The success of implementing green infrastructure within communities that have experienced environmental injustice, like excess exposure to pollution or affordable housing, is dependent on the interaction and collaboration of project managers overseeing green infrastructure sites alongside community residents.
+The most prominent concerns raised by residents in a community in New Jersey cited concerns regarding the maintenance and upkeep of future green stormwater infrastructure (GSI), the necessity for future GSI projects to be multifaceted rather than universal amongst communities, and advocacy for environmental justice to be implemented within project outlines, as "GSI projects, as part of broader community greening initiatives, do not automatically guarantee EJ and health equity, which may be absent in many shrinking cities."
+It is important to comprehend the environmental and economical capabilities that green infrastructure can provide, but the environmental inequity in respect to being able to access these spaces must be considered in application of green infrastructure within communities.
+The imperative need to focus on communities with less accessibility to ecosystem services and green infrastructure is a major part of ensuring all communities and residents feel the benefits and effects of implementation.

 Initiatives

 One program that has integrated green infrastructure into construction projects worldwide is the Leadership in Energy and Environmental Design (LEED) certification.
 This system offers a benchmark rating for green buildings and neighborhoods, credibly quantifying a project's environmental responsibility.
 The LEED program incentivizes development that uses resources efficiently.
 For example, it offers specific credits for reducing indoor and outdoor water use, optimizing energy performance, producing renewable energy, and minimizing or recycling project waste.
 Two LEED initiatives that directly promote the use of green infrastructure include the rainwater management and heat island reduction credits.
 An example of a successfully LEED-certified neighborhood development is the 9th and Berks Street transit-oriented development (TOD) in Philadelphia, Pennsylvania, which achieved a Platinum level rating on October 12, 2017.

 Another approach to implementing green infrastructure has been developed by the International Living Future Institute.
 Their Living Community Challenge assesses a community or city in twenty different aspects of sustainability.
 Notably, the Challenge considers whether the development achieves net positive water and energy uses and utilizes replenishable materials.